mzancan/skills-github-pages/index.md

 Mobile phone expert representing seven companies: Bell, Telus, Rogers, Virgin, Koodo, Fido and Chatr.
 Expert in digital photography and mobile audio devices.

+**EDUCATION**

+**Master’s degree in E-Commerce | 2015-2016 (2 years)**
+- HEC Montreal in association with Montreal University (UdeM)

+**Bachelor of Business Administration - Marketing Profile | 2012-2015 (3 years)**
+- School of Management Sciences (ESG - UQÀM)
+- With mention of excellence

+**Administrative Technic - Business Management Profile | 2009-2012 (3 years)**
+- Sherbrooke Cegep
+- With mention of excellence

+**SPECIFIC SKILLS**

+- Excellent knowledge of advertising platforms: Google Ads, Search Ads 360 (SA360), Campaign Manager 360 (CM360), Display & Video 360 (DV360), Facebook (Meta) Business Manager, Bing Ads, LinkedIn Ads, Tik Tok Ads, Pinterest Ads and many other Demand Side Platforms (DSP) such as Yahoo! and Sharethrough.
+- Excellent knowledge of tools such as Google Analytics 4 (GA4), Looker Studio, Big Query, Google Tag Manager (GTM), Google Trends, SEM Rush, Optmyzr, Comscore and others.
+- Excellent knowledge of Google Workspace and Microsoft Office.
+- Bilingual English and French, spoken and written.

+**OTHER EXPERIENCES AND TRAININGS**

+- International Study Project in Indonesia and Singapore for the Clefs d'Or association.
+- Student exchange in Sweden as part of an international business strategy class.
+- Internship as a representative on the road for Telus.
+- Cellshop representative certification (Future Shop, now Best Buy).
+- Great involvement in student associations as a volunteer.